Corbin Bleu: Early life and education

-Bleu was born in New York City, in the borough of Brooklyn, the son of Martha (née Callari) and David Reivers (born 1958), an actor.
-His mother is Italian American and his father is Jamaican American.
-He has three younger sisters: Jag, Phoenix, and Hunter.
+Corbin Bleu was born in the New York City borough of Brooklyn, the son of Martha (née Callari) and David Reivers (born 1958), an actor.
+His mother is Italian-American and his father is Jamaican-American.
+He has three younger sisters.
 As a child, Bleu studied dance for several years, focusing on ballet and jazz.
 His great-uncle is actor Joseph Callari.

-Bleu appeared in television commercials starting at the age of two, for products such as: Life cereal, Bounty, Hasbro and Nabisco.
-He began taking jazz and ballet classes, usually being the only boy in the class.
-By the age of four he was a model with the Ford Modeling Agency in New York.
-He appeared in print ads for stores such as: Macy's, Gap, Target and Toys R Us and appeared in fashion spreads in Child, Parents, and American Baby magazines, as well as having his image on toys and game packaging.
+Bleu appeared in television commercials starting at age two, for products such as Life cereal, Bounty, Hasbro and Nabisco.
+He began taking jazz and ballet classes, usually as the only boy in the class.
+By age four he was a model with the Ford Modeling Agency in New York.
+He appeared in print ads for stores such as Macy's, Gap, Target and Toys R Us and in fashion spreads in Child, Parents, and American Baby magazines, as well as having his image on toys and game packaging.

-At age six, Corbin appeared in his first professional theater production off Broadway, at The Town Hall.
+At age six, Bleu appeared in his first professional theater production, at The Town Hall.
 This three-concert series, created, written, and hosted by Scott Siegel, took place over one weekend and included a tribute to David Merrick.
-Corbin Bleu played an abandoned homeless mute in the play Tiny Tim is Dead.
+Bleu played an abandoned homeless mute in the play Tiny Tim is Dead.

 Bleu graduated from Los Angeles County High School for the Arts.
-He trained in dancing at the Debbie Allen Dance Academy and attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York as a theater major, following in his mother's footsteps.
+He trained in dancing at the Debbie Allen Dance Academy and attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts as a theater major, following in his mother's footsteps.
 Bleu graduated from high school in 2007 and was admitted to Stanford University, but declined to matriculate.